JaneliaSciComp/SongExplorer/README.md

 Once you have a few tens of examples for each word, it's time to train a classifier and make some predictions.
-First, confirm that the annotations you just made were saved into an "-annotated.csv" file in the ground-truth folder.
+First, confirm that the annotations you just made were saved into an "-annotated.csv" file in the `Ground Truth` folder.

     $ tree groundtruth-data
     groundtruth-data